Surfing-Chef/Bourbon-WP/README.md

 1. < HOME (BLOG) >
 2. < HOME >< CULINARIA >< CODING >< LOGO(home) >< PROJECTS >< ABOUT >< CONTACTS >

+**UPDATE**
+- After updating the main navigation layout, the logo/home line moves from center of site map and replaces the home button link.
+Make these adjustments in the WordPress admin pages:
+- Adjust *Primary Menu* in *admin > Appearance > Menus* under the *Edit Menus* tab

 ## 1. ADJUSTMENTS